maxschommer/CNC-Chiseling/README.md

 # CNC-Chiseling

+Clone this repo inside a catkin workspace.

+# Install fstl:

+See documentation available at https://github.com/mkeeter/fstl.
+If packages are not sourced, make sure to source them.
+For example, if your catkin workspace is in your Documents folder, run """source ~/Documents/catkin_ws_ind/devel/setup.sh""".

 # Install MoveIt from source:
 """
 roscd && cd ../
 git clone git@github.com:ros-planning/moveit.git